deepowngit/ahk-repo/AHK Scripts/readme.md

 please keep in mind most these scripts are old and could get you banned if you don't do some changes to them.
 I suggest you just use these scripts to learn the basics.

+also I added randombezier.ahk in there incase you need it and don't know where to find it